salatfreak/pyromaniac/README.md

 [docs]: https://salatfreak.github.io/pyromaniac/

-# 💫 One Tool to Rule them All 💫
+# 💫 One Tool to Rule Them All 💫
 *Pyromaniac* combines the powers of [Butane][butane], the [CoreOS Installer][installer], and even comes with an *HTTP(S)* server for loading your configurations over the network, saving you the hassle of generating a new